-Melanoma is a form of skin cancer, impacting approximately 3.1 million people across the world according to the American Cancer Society figures from 2020.
+Melanoma is a form of skin cancer, and according to the American Cancer Society there will be 99,780 people in the USA diagnosed this year alone.

 Malignant melanoma’s primary cause is ultraviolet light.
 Patients with low pigment skin, moles, a family history of melanoma, and those with poor immune system function are at greater risk of developing melanoma.